AndyButland/UmbracoMapper/ReadMe.md

 	- Set mapping of empty date values to nullable DateTime to null rather than DateTime.MinValue
 - 1.5.0
 	- Implemented the "auto-mapping" feature for related content
+- 1.5.1
+	- Added support for mapping from dictionary values

 ## Credits